-These are seriously dangerous vanilla brownies and I could easily eat these every day.
-They’re that good.
+These vanilla brownies are not just seriously good, they’re seriously dangerous because I could easily eat these every day.

 They’re super dense and rich with a slightly chewy texture that means they won’t last long in any household.
 I’m not a big fan of cakey brownies, I think I’d rather just have cake.